 Employment and Salary Outlook

 Animal and pet health technicians can look forward to a positive economic outlook.
-The BLS reported an expected growth of 19% for veterinary technologist and technician careers between 2014 and 2024.
-The BLS reported that the median annual salary for veterinary technicians and technologists was $31,800 in May 2015.
+The BLS reported an expected growth of 20% for veterinary technologist and technician careers between 2016 and 2026.
+The BLS also reported that the median annual salary for veterinary technicians and technologists was $33,400 in May 2017.